nitthilan/starter-academic/drafts/movies.md

 	- The driver is assuming they are planning a heist but they heist is staged to kill the driver
 	- The driver goes about the heist as a normal dad.
 Like taking about his family, to friends, like a matter of fact

+- A game idea: A game where the exploration happens in places where usually people die i.e. by falling into pits etc. This shows how good a player would be in taking risks and exploring new areas
+- Ghost movie gone wrong: A city where all the ghosts are moving around normally and people are so used to this.
+In this world things start to go wrong and so the scare begins

 - peter sellers pink panther style detective story
 - student trying to solve complete a project
 	- simple